sofa-framework/Optimus/ReadMe.md

 `SingleParameterIdentification`

 -   An example showing stochastic identification of Young's modulus of a homogeneous beam subjected to gravity.

 -   It's necessary to generate observations first: runSofa identify1YoungMod_GenObs.py --argv beamApplyForce.yml

 -   The data assimilation is exectued by running: runSofa identify1YoungMod_SDA.py --argv beamApplyForce.yml

--   The example requires Pardiso plugin and ImageMeshAux plugin.

 `MultipleParameterIdentification`

 -   An example similar to previous, but estimated 10 Young's moduli of a heterogeneous cylinder under gravity.

 -   It's necessary to generate observations first: runSofa identify10YoungMods_GenObs.py --argv cylinder10AppliedGravity.yml

 -   The data assimilation is exectued by running: runSofa identify10YoungMods_SDA.py --argv cylinder10AppliedGravity.yml

--   The example requires Pardiso plugin and ImageMeshAux plugin.

 More examples will be added soon.